|

 must be taken in the case of SAXS to select volumetric correlation (option

-"-corr 0"), since the default option (Laplacian filter) would
+"-corr 0"), since a possible default option (Laplacian

 amplify the segmentation of the data caused by the SAXS beads.
 The use